DennisxB/300Days__MachineLearningDeepLearning/README.md

 **Real-world Data Representation Using Tensors**:

-On my Journey to Machine Learnin and Deep Learning, Today I have learned about Real-world Data Representation with Pytorch which entails Representing text, Converting text to numbers, One-hot-encoding characters, One-hot-encoding whole words, Text-embeddings and Text-embeddings as a blueprint from the Book **Deep Learning with Pytorch**.Below is a snapshot of the Implementation of Representing text, Converting text to numbers, One-hot-encoding characters, One-hot-encoding whole words, and Text-embeddings.
+On my Journey to Machine Learning and Deep Learning, Today I have learned about Real-world Data Representation with Pytorch which entails Representing text, Converting text to numbers, One-hot-encoding characters, One-hot-encoding whole words, Text-embeddings and Text-embeddings as a blueprint from the Book **Deep Learning with Pytorch**.Below is a snapshot of the Implementation of Representing text, Converting text to numbers, One-hot-encoding characters, One-hot-encoding whole words, and Text-embeddings.
 I hope you find some time to go through the materials mentioned.

 - Book:
   - [**Deep Learning with Pytorch**](https://www.manning.com/books/deep-learning-with-pytorch)